Manage Tenant Administrators in the Dashboard

 In addition, a user can be invited to be an administrator for multiple applications, but each application invite must be sent and accepted individually.

-To update the email address associated with an existing tenant administrator, invite a new dashboard administrator using a new email address.
+To update the email address associated with an existing tenant administrator, send an invite using the new email address.
 Once they accept the invite, you can remove the tenant administrator associated with the old email address.

 You can remove administrators by clicking REMOVE after they have been added.